 In this completely revised and updated edition, Kobliner shares brand-new insights and concrete, actionable advice geared to help a new generation of readers form healthy financial habits that will last a lifetime.

-Personal Finance for Teenagers and College StudentsAtlantic Publishing Group, Inc. #ad - Personal Finance for Teenagers and College Students #ad - You will also learn about investments, checks, credit cards, debit cards, taxes, and budget tips.
+Personal Finance for Teenagers and College StudentsAtlantic Publishing Group, Inc. #ad - You will also learn about investments, checks, credit cards, debit cards, taxes, and budget tips.
 This book is filled with helpful suggestions from financial counselors, and you will discover ways to jumpstart your financial future and use money responsibly.
 In this completely revised edition, how to pay for a car, how to balance a checkbook, young people learn how to get and manage credit, how to manage finances online, how to open a bank account, how to determine needs versus wants, how to pay for college, how to make and stick to a budget, and how to avoid financial mistakes.